The IMPACT Award

 The annual IMPACT Award leverages the passion, creativity, and ingenuity of artists and designers in the field of sustainability and social impact.
 Each year, the IMPACT Award focuses on a specific concept addressing a pressing social or environmental challenge.
 The award also provides a network of resources and partnerships to outstanding CCA-based individuals or teams to enable them to complete a project of lasting environmental or social impact over the course of one year.

-The 2018 IMPACT Awards are generously supported by Thurlow Washam, Werner & Eveline Schnorf, and the IMPACT Fund.
+The 2018 IMPACT Awards were generously supported by Thurlow Washam, Werner & Eveline Schnorf, and the IMPACT Fund.